+Multiple layers are supported.

 When loading point shapefile (e.g. incinerator locations), radii for exposure band(s) in metres need specified.

 When loading a polygon shapefile (e.g. output from an exposure model).
 Selections can be defined by the full extent of the areas with the shapefile, by a cut-off from an attribute within the file (e.g. a threshold value for a pollutant).
 This may be multiple (descending) cut-offs for risk analysis according to bands.
 In addition, in the case of a risk analysis study, if the polygons have a band attribute, this may be specified as well.